IVSoftware/WithNotifyOnDescendants/README.md

+Since you haven't accepted an answer so far, here's something different you could try.

 Part of my job description is testing NuGet packages like [XBound Object](https://www.nuget.org/packages/IVSoftware.Portable.Xml.Linq.XBoundObject/1.2.10) which extends `System.Xml.Linq`, providing runtime Tag properties for elements in an XML hierarchy [(see: Source Code on GitHub)](https://github.com/IVSoftware/IVSoftware.Portable.Xml.Linq.XBoundObject.git).
 Your question presents a good opportunity for a demo solution looking through that lens.
 Instead of extending `ObservableCollection<T>`, we could leverage `XBoundObject` to make an extension for `object` (we'll call it `WithNotifyOnDescendants`) that improves the recursive discovery that you're already doing.
 The result is a root `XElement` which is an origin model of the nested object hierarchy to track changes without modifying class structures.
 To see the current dynamic state of everything below it, simply call `ToString()` on the root element.

 And while this extension "could" be applied to `BCollection`, we could even go one better and have your `ClassA` be the root model.
+___

 ```
 public class ClassA